 In many cases, a high cut-out pressure switch is also used to prevent the pump from outputting extreme pressure.
 An additional pressure sensor can also be mounted on the inlet of the pump to monitor efficiency.

-The benefits of pressure sensors in modern-day VSP design can be categorized into three key areas: efficiency, reliability and the user experience:
+The benefits of water pump pressure sensors in modern-day VSP design can be categorized into three key areas: efficiency, reliability and the user experience: